What is seasonal affective disorder (SAD)?

 The medicinal herb St John’s wort (Hypericum perforatum) is now a popular treatment for depression, and may also help people with seasonal affective disorder.
 It should not be taken with conventional antidepressants.

-If you’re living with SAD, here are a few quick tips to help you take control:
+If you’re living with SAD, it’s best to see your doctor.
+But here are a few quick tips to help you take control:

 - Make the most of any available daylight: go for a walk at midday in winter; decorate your home in light colours.